WSJ: Feds investigating Wells Fargo’s wholesale banking unit

 - Starbucks reveals opulent store in Milan, the culmination of Howard Schultz’s Italian dream

+Wells Fargo declined Thursday to comment on the investigation or to go into details about what happened in its wholesale banking unit.
+But Wells spokesman Alan Elias said the matter involved a new process and a new required document that the bank’s employees had to complete “to help ensure we know our customers.”

+“We’ve recognized that in certain circumstances additional training and new procedures were needed and have now been applied,” Elias said, adding that the matter “has not negatively impacted our customers.”

-Wells Fargo did not immediately respond to a request for comment.
+The Justice Department did not immediately return a request for comment Thursday.

+San Francisco-based Wells Fargo has been plagued by scandals in recent years, including employees opening millions of fake accounts for customers without their authorization and the bundling of auto insurance policies on to auto loans when customers did not need them.

+Last month, the lender agreed to pay a $2.1 billion fine to settle allegations it misrepresented the types of mortgages it sold to investors during the housing bubble that ultimately led to the 2008 financial crisis.